khromov/wp-instacron/README.md

 Please note: You will need a real CRON scheduler to use this plugin.
 We're planning on providing "fake" CRON using [TLC Transients](https://github.com/markjaquith/WP-TLC-Transients) in the future.

-## Create a cron task
+## Create a job

-Creating a CRON task can be done in just a few lines of code
+Creating a CRON job can be done in just a few lines of code

 ### Example